nucternal18/web3.0/README.md

-# Next.js + Tailwind CSS Example
+# Next.js + Tailwind CSS + Typescript Template

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
+This template uses [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).

 It uses the new [`Just-in-Time Mode`](https://tailwindcss.com/docs/just-in-time-mode) for Tailwind CSS.

-## How to use clone to your project using git
+## How to use - clone the template to your project using git

 if the destination is empty: